 Adding other information

-We asked parents and caregivers in the Age 9 months survey about linking their survey data to administrative records held by government departments and agencies about them and their child.
+We ask parents and caregivers about linking their survey data to administrative records held by government departments and agencies about them and their child when they join the study and take part in their first survey.

-If you were part of the pilot, please note we did not do this regardless of your answer.
+If you were part of the Age 9 months pilot survey, please note we did not do this regardless of your answer.
 The reason for asking was to test our procedures ahead of the main survey.
-If you were part of the main survey, we registered your response.
+If you were part of the main Children of the 2020s Study survey when your baby was around 9 months, we registered your response.

 See below more details about adding other information: